qur/packer/website/source/docs/builders/libvirt.html.markdown

 * `DiskType` - The type of disk to create (`disk_type` from above).
 * `DiskPath` - The path to the virtual disk image (including file extension).
 * `ISOPath` - The path to the ISO to use for the OS installation.

-## Building on a Remote vSphere Hypervisor

-In addition to using the desktop products of VMware locally to build virtual machines, Packer can use a remote VMware Hypervisor to build the virtual machine.

-When using a remote VMware Hypervisor, the builder still downloads the ISO and various files locally, and uploads these to the remote machine.
-Packer currently uses SSH to communicate to the ESXi machine rather than the vSphere API.
-At some point, the vSphere API may be used.

-To use a remote VMware vSphere Hypervisor to build your virtual machine, fill in the required `remote_*` configurations:

-* `remote_type` - This must be set to "esx5".

-* `remote_host` - The host of the remote machine.

-Additionally, there are some optional configurations that you'll likely have to modify as well:

-* `remote_datastore` - The path to the datastore where the VM will be stored on the ESXi machine.

-* `remote_username` - The SSH username used to access the remote machine.

-* `remote_password` - The SSH password for access to the remote machine.